sdowding/resume/README.md

 # 💁‍♂️ Scott Dowding

-> I'm a Software Developer (and amateur runner) living life in Toronto 🇨🇦 dowding@gmail.com
+> I'm a Software Developer (and amateur runner) living in Toronto 🇨🇦 dowding@gmail.com

 ## 👨‍💻 What I'm up to